guide42/ochenta/README.md

 }
 ```

-Using a `Ochenta\emit` function, the responder could be emitted:
+Using a `ochenta\emit` function, the responder could be emitted:

 ```php
 emit(new ServerRequest, @hola);